AlphaHydroxy/github-search-api/README.md

 Enter an invalid GitHub username - see what happens!

-Click on "Launch fefine search"
+Click on "Launch refine search"

 Open developer tools